 Tanzania’s dream to beat Mozambique and emerge as East Africa’s first exporter of liquefied natural gas has suffered a setback as politicians bicker over a new constitution for the country.

 Kenya appears set to issue its debut USD 2 billion Eurobond before June, as the government looks to capitalize on favorable fiscal conditions and the prospects of middle-income status after a GDP revision.

 Bahrain’s financial sector has been hit by civil unrest that has dented business confidence in the Gulf Arab state, but renewed construction activity could boost otherwise muted growth in the banking sector

 Sorry.
 No data so far.

-AlifArabia’s aim is to offer a brutally frank but sincere analysis on the Middle East region’s business and political issues.
+AlifArabia aims to provide analysis on Middle East and Africa business and political issues.